-- 1. The company invited minority shareholders to propose agenda and nominate a person to be a director during 1-31 December 2020.
+1. The company invited minority shareholders to propose agenda and nominate a person to be a director during 1-31 December 2021.
 The rules and procedures for proposal was announced and published in the website of Stock Exchange of Thailand and company website.
-Nevertheless, none of minority shareholder presented the proposal. - 2.
-The invitation notice of the meeting was prepared and sent along with support documents to shareholders prior to the meeting date and also was published on the company website www.spvi.co.th/investorrelations/ so that shareholders would have enough time to study the information beforehand.
+Nevertheless, none of minority shareholder presented the proposal.

+2. The invitation notice of the meeting was prepared and sent along with support documents to shareholders prior to the meeting date and also was published on the company website www.spvi.co.th/investor-relations/ or 30 days in advance and also documents delivery 21 days in advance so that shareholders would have enough time to study the information beforehand.